Sukiiin/SEE_GenAI/README.md

 In both apps, you need to enter your API key to authenticate with the Gemini model.
 The API key can be entered through the Streamlit sidebar.
 Make sure to enter a valid API key to access the model.

-Additionally, you can configure various model parameters such as temperature, top_p, top_k, and max_output_tokens to control the generation process.
+Additionally, you can configure various model parameters to control the generation process.

 The parameters are